adbertomelo/flashcards-am/README.md

 This repository contains my implementation of Flashcards app mobile.
 This is the third project of three  Udacity's React Fundamentals course.

+## Tested with

+The application was tested using a Android(Galaxy J5 Prime) device, I don't have a IPhone device to test the app with it.

 # Installing